 Zeus Virus Detected alert automatic removal

-The extermination of the Zeus Virus Detected scam popups can be efficiently accomplished with reliable security software.
+The extermination of Zeus Virus Detected malware can be efficiently accomplished with reliable security software.
 Sticking to the automatic cleanup technique ensures that all components of the infection get thoroughly wiped out from your system.

 1. Download recommended security utility and get your PC checked for malicious objects by selecting the Start Computer Scan option

-2. TThe scan will come up with a list of detected items.
-Click Fix Threats to get the adware removed from your system.
+2. The scan will come up with a list of detected items.
+Click Fix Threats to get the popup removed from your system.
 Completing this phase of the cleanup process is most likely to lead to complete eradication of the infection.
-However, it might be a good idea to consider ascertaining the malware is gone for good.
+However, it might be a good idea to consider ascertaining the scam is gone for good.

 - Open Control Panel.
 On Windows XP / Windows 8, go to Add or Remove Programs.
 If your OS is Windows Vista / Windows 7 / Windows 10, choose Uninstall a program

 - Look down the list and locate an app that appears fishy.
 Click the Uninstall/Change (Change/Remove) option to get the intruder removed if spotted